-Chemical and physical in-use stability has been demonstrated for 24 hours at 25C
+Chemical and physical in-use stability has been demonstrated for 24 hours at 25C.

-6.4 Special Precautions for Storage
+6.4 Special precautions for storage

-No special precautions for storage.
+This medicinal product does not require any special storage conditions.

+For storage conditions after reconstitution of the medicinal product, see section 6.3.

-6.5 Nature and Contents of Container
+6.5 Nature and contents of container

 Two or ten*, Type I, Ph.
 Eur, clear, borosilicate glass cartridges divided into two compartments and sealed with a bromobutyl rubber plunger.
 The cartridge is sealed with an aluminium cap containing a bromobutyl rubber disc.